Chapter 22

 What I heard was reassuring.
 Human nature hadn’t changed.
 Institutions and systems might have been revamped to help bring out the best in people, but everyone still had much the same hopes and fears, the same desires and goals, the same capacities for enjoyment and conviviality.
 People still faced the ultimate existential question: what do I do with the time I have?
 But they differed inasmuch as they seemed to have found more agreeable, sustaining and benign answers to that question.
 In among all the tales I heard, there were none of war or violence, of stress or hardship.
 Apart from an oft-cited worry that the Australian cricket team might lose the World Cup the coming summer, the most significant concern that day was from a father who bemoaned his daughter’s choice in boyfriends.
 Traditional indeed.

 Surprisingly, we conversed with ease.
-I’d expected our identical appearances to be an obstacle, that conversation would be like talking to a mirror.
-But we were obviously very different people.
-And rather than the enmity and distrust I’d have expected to feel towards a homosexual doppelganger, I felt surprisingly comfortable – putting aside the sight of his appalling cyan vinyl jacket.
+I’d expected our identical appearances to be an obstacle, that conversation might be like talking to a mirror.
+I’d also wondered if I might feel threatened by a homosexual doppelganger.
+But instead, after it quickly became apparent that we were very different people, I found myself feeling entirely comfortable with Ernest—putting aside the sight of his appalling cyan vinyl jacket.
 (After I mentioned I’d been wearing his clothes but that our tastes differed considerably, he pulled out a small trunk from the back of a closet and offered me my choice of its contents: old clothes he no longer wore, far more conventional and to my liking.
 Effusing thanks, I immediately changed into the most conservative items.)

 He asked much about historical events in my time.
-But he told me much more that I did not know about his time, often in a ceaseless stream of words the speed of which I could never have matched, and with extravagant gesticulations.
+But he told me much more that I did not know about his time, often in a ceaseless stream of words the speed of which I could never have matched, and often accompanied by extravagant gesticulations.

-For instance, in addition to many new nations now straddling old boundaries (as the Bangladesh film had indicated), there were many Liechtenstein-sized ‘city-nations’ who had decided to go it ‘alone’.
+For instance, in addition to many new nations now straddling old boundaries (as the Bangladesh film had mentioned), there were many Liechtenstein-sized ‘city-nations’ who had decided to go it ‘alone’.
 Whereas several larger nations had split into loosely affiliated meta-national groups.
 Hence, California, having long behaved as one, was now officially a nation (to their own delight, and perhaps even more to that of their neighbours).
-Only a few nations still resisted plurocracy and a free lunch, increasingly in the manner that avowedly communist China resisted capitalism in my time – in pronouncement not fact.
+Only a few nations still resisted plurocracy and a free lunch, increasingly in the manner that avowedly communist China resisted capitalism in my time—in pronouncement more than fact.
 Globalised liberation, according to Ernest.

-Surprisingly, despite – or perhaps because of – the world’s increasing number of ‘nationalities’, xenophobia had decreased.
+To my surprise, despite—or perhaps because of—the world’s increasing number of ‘nationalities’, xenophobia had decreased.
 Even Europe’s neo-Nazis had dwindled to a mere handful of isolated, aging die-hards.

 “As you might expect,” said Ernest, “for most people to stay alienated in a system based on co-operation and participation is not easy.
 You are surrounded by others taking part and reaping the rewards of plurocratic stewardship.
 You have community.
 Resistance is futile.”